 When your device is not secured, a hacker may target you by offering alternative security options which are scams.
 These scams can enable the individual to hack your system that can easily lead to a disclosure of all your personal and financial information.

 Getting your security software from reputable sources and keeping it update helps repel virus attacks and even alerts when you are accessing an insecure site where your privacy may be at risk.

 Be careful with whom you share your information.
 This includes your contact information, social security number, credit card, and bank account details.
 You can lose all your life savings should this kind of important information land in the wrong hands.

 So, before you share this information with anyone or any website, double-check their authenticity and security.
 Only make your online purchases at reputable and encrypted websites that protect your financial information from hackers.
 A secure site should have an ‘https’ at the beginning of the web address.

 Review before you download

-Make sure you review the apps that request access to your smartphone camera, messages, call logs, etc., before you download them.
+Make sure you review the apps that request access to your smartphone camera, messages, call logs, etc. before you download them.
 More importantly, download your apps from reputable platforms, which is the Google Play Store for Android devices and iTunes for Apple products.

 Create strong passwords

 You can expect online security yet you use the same passwords for your several online accounts.
-While it makes for easy recall to have the same passwords for all your online accounts, it is a dangerous way to live since should one your accounts get hacked, then you are at the mercy of the hackers.
+While it makes for easy recall to have the same passwords for all your online accounts, it is a dangerous way to live since should one of your accounts get hacked, then you are at the mercy of the hackers.

-If you can’t be bothered to think of a secure password that doesn’t involve obvious combinations, the use a password-generator to secure your accounts.
+If you can’t be bothered to think of a secure password that doesn’t involve obvious combinations, use a password-generator to secure your accounts.